Assessment, Attainment and Progress at Rosehill School

 Rosehill School in Nottingham is a provision for learners with ASC, associated learning difficulties (the majority of which have Severe Learning Difficulties) and challenging behaviour.
 Accordingly, there are individualised pathways of learning and intervention based on the profile of young people placed at Rosehill.

 Within Rosehill, there exists a range of evidence based processes to measure progress over time.
-In order to exemplify evaluation of outcomes, and also to ensure that there are assessment processes within the school, the leadership team decided to create a summary framework, ‘The ‘Ten Strands of Outcomes and Progress’ – in order to measure outcomes for young people, and tie together the various assessment processes in place within the school provision.
+In order to demonstrate evaluation of outcomes, and also to ensure that there are assessment processes within the school, the leadership team decided to create a summary framework, ‘The ‘Ten Strands of Outcomes and Progress’ – in order to measure outcomes for young people, and tie together the various assessment processes in place within the school provision.

 The intention of this initiative is to form the basis of individual assessment profiles for all young people, and inform and measure a young person’s progress over time.
 This will ensure that there is reference to all areas that contribute to learning and well-being for young people at the school.
 Not only will this inform the school’s own performance and self-evaluation, but also enable effective target setting for young people where areas are identified as requiring some additional support.